Skip to content

 Browser Requirements

-The dashboard works in any modern browser.
+The console works in any modern browser.
 Chrome, Firefox, Safari, and Edge are all supported.
 JavaScript must be enabled.

 CI/CD Integration

-To use the CLI in CI pipelines, provide credentials via environment variables instead of running skystate login interactively.
+To use the CLI in CI pipelines, provide credentials via environment variables instead of running sky login interactively.

 yaml